siduojiang/SQL_analysis_bikeshare/README.md

 Start and end stations are different
 Start windows
 Subscriber type
-Total duration of trip less than some reasonable time Workdays only and not holidays and weekends
+Total duration of trip less than some reasonable time (30mins; more then it's very expensive) Workdays only and not holidays and weekends

 =======
 - Question 3: What are the top 5 pairs of stations for which mean trip duration is the longest?
-To prevent outliers, look at only trips \
-that lasted at least 5 minutes (300 seconds) but no more than 3 hours (10800 seconds).
+To prevent outliers, look at only trips that lasted at least 5 minutes (300 seconds) but no more than 3 hours (10800 seconds).

   * Answer: